williecheong/release_dash/README.md

         - /application/controllers/admin.php/update_cycle

-## Deployment
-#### Requirements
-- Standard Web Stack: Apache, MySQL, PHP 5.3 and above
-- For deployment on local machine, try LAMP, [MAMP](http://www.mamp.info/en/downloads/) or [WAMP](http://www.wampserver.com/en/).

-#### Configuration
-- Define *production*, *staging* and *development* environments in `/index.php`
-- Database credentials for *development* in `/application/config/database.php`
-- Landing page (base_url) for *development* in `/application/config/config.php`
-- Configuration for other environments in `/application/config/[environment]/______.php`
-- If neccessary, modify white-listed dashboard administrators in `/assets/sql/schema.sql`

-#### Instructions
-1. Clone the repository into the web directory
-2. Set up a new MySQL database service on the machine
-3. Define database credentials as specified in Configuration above
-4. Load the database schema and initial data from `/assets/sql/schema.sql`
-5. Done: RRDashboard is now live.

 ## Testing
 To be continued

 ## Troubleshoot
 To be continued<br>
 Reach out to [Willie Cheong](http://williecheong.com) for undocumented problems.